HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

-\paragraph{Methodology.} Similar to prior work~\cite{rodler2021}, we utilize an extensive differential testing approach to evaluate functional correctness and hardening effectiveness of \toolname on a set of important real-world contracts.
-We use a modified Ethereum node based on \emph{go-ethereum} to trace the contracts transactions using both the original and the hardened bytecode.
-Next, we compare the execution traces of the original transaction and the transaction re-executed with the code hardened by \toolname.
-When assessing functional correctness, we ensure that both transaction traces contain the same state updates (i.e., storage writes), ether transfers, and external calls (i.e., any interaction with the blockchain state) in the same order.
-We only re-execute transactions targeting the smart contract which were successful on the original unhardened contract code.
-This is due to the fact that \begin{inparaenum}[(1)] \item we cannot determine functional correctness of already failing transactions, and \item \toolname aims at not changing the functional behavior, hence it does not affect the conditions that lead to the failure of transactions in the original contract. \end{inparaenum} We evaluate \toolname on contracts that fulfill the following criteria: \begin{inparaenum}[(1)] \item the account is a contract with source code available \item the contract is programmed in Solidity, \item the source code is compatible to a \emph{solc} version of 0.4.12 or above and \item consists of a single source file, and \item the original source code can be compiled by \emph{solc} without errors (and also without the \emph{stack too deep} issue in the Solidity compiler when adding new local variables~\cite{stacktoodeep}). \end{inparaenum} Note that these are not inherent limitations of \toolname, as it would require considerable engineering effort to support every minor Solidity version in our implementation setup.
+\paragraph{Methodology.} We utilize the same differential testing approach as in~\cite{rodler2021} based on a large set of important real-world contracts.
+To do so, we run a modified Ethereum node based on \emph{geth} to compare execution traces of transactions using both the original and the hardened bytecode.
+To measure functional correctness, we ensure that both transaction traces contain the same state updates (i.e., storage writes), ether transfers, and external calls (i.e., any interaction with the blockchain state) in the same order.
+We re-execute transactions targeting the smart contract which were successful on the original unhardened contract code.
+This is due to the fact that \begin{inparaenum}[(1)] \item we cannot determine functional correctness of failing transactions, and \item \toolname aims at not changing the functional behavior, hence it does not affect the conditions that lead to the failure of transactions in the original contract. \end{inparaenum} We evaluate \toolname on contracts that fulfill the following criteria: \begin{inparaenum}[(1)] \item the source code of the contract is available \item the contract is programmed in Solidity, \item the source code is compatible to a \emph{solc} version of 0.4.12 or above and \item \emph{solc} compiles the original source code without errors (and also without the \emph{stack too deep} issue in the Solidity compiler when adding new local variables~\cite{stacktoodeep}). \end{inparaenum}